Frequently Asked Questions

 FAQ: Purchasing

-Please see take a look at the Purchasing Guide.
+Please see take a look at the Kits Info Guide and our ready-made kit bundles

-For Maths Intervention each group of 4 students needs one, “4 Block + Materials Pack Add-On”.
+For Maths Intervention each group of 4 students needs one, “Core Kit Intervention Add-on (4 Blocks + Materials)”.
 This includes 4 sets of Bond Blocks and all other materials such as write-and-wipe sleeves.

-For Mental Maths a class of 24 students would need one, “12 Block + Materials Pack Add-On”.
+For Mental Maths a class of 24 students would need one, “Core Kit Classroom Add-on (12 Block + Materials Pack)”.
 Most of the activities are designed for pairs.
 For individual activities students can take turns.

 No.